What if your brain wouldn’t stop lying to you?

 These symptoms aren’t quirks—they’re distressing, time-consuming, and interfere with daily life.

-That’s why many people turn to OCD therapy in Miami, especially Exposure and Response Prevention (ERP), which helps interrupt the obsession-compulsion cycle.
+That’s why many people turn to OCD treatment in Miami, especially Exposure and Response Prevention (ERP), which helps interrupt the obsession-compulsion cycle.
 But when anxiety is too overwhelming, therapy alone may not be enough.
 This is where medication for OCD becomes a crucial support tool, helping lower the emotional volume so therapy can take root.

 How Medication Helps Treat OCD